githubtraining/training-manual/book/01_getting_ready_for_class.md

 Now is a good time to create a shortcut to the command line application you will want to use with Git:

-- If you are working on Windows, you can use `Git Bash` which is installed with the Git package or `Git Shell` which is installed with GitHub Desktop.
+- If you are working on Windows, you can use `Git Bash` which is installed with the Git package or you can use Powershell with [Posh-git](http://dahlbyk.github.io/posh-git/).
 - If you are working on a Mac or other Unix based system, you can use the terminal application.

 Go ahead and open your command line application now!